ReactiveSets/toubkal/README.md

 We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 9, 10, and 11.

-We publish to npm regularily, typically when we want to update the demonstration site or each time we increment the minor version.
-If you need more updates just let us know.

-### Contributions

-Contributions are welcome but difficult at this time because Toubkal is still in alpha, APIs may still change, and low-level documentation is incomplete requiring a lot of support on our part.
-We however welcome contributors disiring to join our team.

 ## Installation

 From npm, latest release: